Bio

 Audrey was one of those kids who started singing before she could talk.
 In her elementary school years she learned the techniques of choral singing and participated in numerous Kiwanis Festival competitions.
 At the age of 11, inspired by her cousins, she taught herself how to play guitar.
 In her late teens she studied vocal music with a private teacher who helped her win her one-and-only Kiwanis Festival trophy in the musical theatre category.
 After that time she put music aside to pursue her love for biology and the sciences.

-Recently, she started writing and performing her own songs.
-She wanted to write songs that she could sing and were reflective of who she was, a Canadian Muslim woman.
-One of her songs helped her win box seats in the CBC booth at a Stanley Cup final hockey game- the year when the Ottawa Senators made it to the finals (in 2007).
-Since 2008, she started writing songs for an annual show presented by Expressions of Muslim Women - an organization for which she is an active member.
+One of her first songs helped her win box seats in the CBC booth at a Stanley Cup final hockey game- the year when the Ottawa Senators made it to the finals (in 2007).
+Since 2008, she started writing songs for an annual show presented by Expressions of Muslim Women.

 In 2013, she met through the internet the American artist Raef, and co-wrote their first song (hopefully first of many), "Dream" as a pet project.
 "Dream" later got produced and recorded onto Raef's debut album “The Path” released in 2014 with Awakening Records.